We want to always be as open and honest with you as possible. We think it's important to be transparent with this news of a big change.

 So it willlll be hot in the summers.
 I think this is when we will be hitching up and heading out.

 For now, I am looking out the window at my backyard.
 The backdrop is all the snow on the Catalina Mountains and Mt.
 Lemmon.
 Glorious!

-And guess what?
-I/we don't have to move in two weeks.
+Best of all?
+I/we don't have to move in two weeks, unless we want to.